Trel725/tf701/README.md

 * $ tar -xf {path to tf701t-xubuntu-14.04-rootfs.tar.gz}

-As well as installing to internal storage, you can install rootfs on SDcard just by unpacking it to SD, formatted in ext* file system.
+As well as installing to internal storage, you can install the rootfs on an SDcard just by unpacking it to SD, formatted in ext4 file system.
 In that case, edit the file "/etc/fstab" in the rootfs, uncommenting the line that starts with "/dev/mmcblk0p14".

 ## Booting

-Download the "xubuntu-boot.img" file from ~/prebuilt or build it yourself.
+Download the "boot-media-linuxroot-15.img" file from ~/prebuilt or build it yourself.
 Go to the bootloader on your tabet (power + volume down).
 From your PC boot the tf701t via fastboot: (assuming you run linux)

-* $ sudo fastboot boot xubuntu-boot.img
+* $ sudo fastboot boot boot-media-linuxroot-15.img

 The standard user is called "ubuntu" with real name "Test User" and password "ubuntu".